cmullan602/readme-generator/README.md

    ![License: ODbL](https://img.shields.io/badge/License-ODbL-brightgreen.svg)
 ## Description

 I created this project for my unit 9 challenge in coding bootcamp.
 For the challenge we were given starting code to refractor and develop into a fully functioning readme generator.
+I actually created this readme using the readme generator!
+I found the challenge difficult at first but it really came to me quickly and I'm happy with the finished project.

 ## Table of Contents